 Another example is a flyer distribution company.
 They can track leaflet carriers going door-to-door, on foot, within a specific geographical area.
 That company’s clients may want to see proof that the flyer campaign has been delivered.

 Typical Features of a GPS

 GPS asset tracking software enables businesses to monitor their most valuable assets.
 These assets can be located either on-site or anywhere else in the world.

 With asset tracking software you can also keep track of all business assets in one centralised directory.
 By having a complete overview of all assets you can identify their location, where they need to go, and who has used them last, all in a matter of seconds.

-An asset tracking system can also use GPS to help you better understand how your business is currently utilising its assets.
+A tracking system can use GPS to help you better understand how your business is currently utilising its assets.
 With this data, you can determine which assets are providing a low ROI due to being under-used.
 You might decide to sell those assets or relocate them to other premises where they can be put to better use.

 Most modern tracking software solutions are also cloud-based so that you can access data anywhere and at any time.
 Typical features of an asset tracking system can include:

 - Comprehensive reporting functionality